 Committees are encouraged to develop proposed webinars for the IPO Chat Channel.
-Proposals for one-hour webinars can be submitted directly to Samantha Aguayo at samantha@ipo.org and should include basic information such as a proposed title or topic, a brief description of the issues to be covered, and recommended speakers.
-Upon approval, the committee will be asked to assist in producing marketing materials and to help plan the webinar.
+Proposals for one-hour webinars can be submitted directly to Samantha Aguayo at samantha@ipo.org or to the committee's staff liaison and should include basic information such as a proposed title or topic, a brief description of the issues to be covered, and recommended speakers.
+Upon approval, the committee will be asked to assist in producing marketing materials and helping plan the webinar.
 These webinars may include proposed speakers from outside of the committee membership.